constvoidptr/memhack/README.md

 1. `git clone https://github.com/constvoidptr/memhack.git`
 2. Change into the `project/` directory
-3. Excecute `make` to build the `all` target, or select another target of your choosing
+3. Execute `make` to build the `all` target, or select another target of your choosing

 ## License